swatson-phillips/GT-CS-1331/LessonPlans/2021-09-15_LessonPlan.md

 ---
 # Topics: Static methods, Ambiguous Invocation, Enums example and ARRAYS
 ---
+## Static methods, how can you call them and from where ...
+- Example: `MethodExample.java`
 ## Methods examples
 - `FindSum.java` -> `MethodExample.java`
 - **All parameters are pass by value!
 (6.5)**